McGill station: Réseau express métropolitain station

 In November 2016, CDPQ Infra announced that the proposed Réseau express métropolitain (REM) system would connect to the Green line at McGill.
 As with the 1980s Line 3 proposal, the REM uses the historic Mont Royal tunnel to head north from downtown.
-The REM station is located under McGill College Avenue, and a pedestrian tunnel connects it to the Green Line station concourse, as well as the wider Underground City.
+The REM station is located under McGill College Avenue, and a pedestrian tunnel connects it to the Green Line station concourse, as well as the wider Underground City, nested between the Eaton Centre and Place Montreal Trust.
 CDPQ Infra indicates that the station will be the 2nd busiest station on the REM, with over 25,000 passengers per day.

 Construction on the McGill REM station began in September 2018.
 In this location, the Mont Royal tunnel is not bored through solid rock, and therefore work to strengthen the historic tunnel was required.
 The REM station opened on 17 November 2025.